Dina Logo

 Throughout the 1970s and 1980s, DINA broadened its operational scope by entering strategic partnerships with prominent companies like Marcopolo, Cummins, and MCI—this collaborative effort aimed to produce buses catering to the local Mexican market and potential export avenues.

 The winds of change blew in 1989 when DINA transitioned from a public to a private enterprise.
-The company’s acquisition was completed by Grupo Empresarial G, signifying a new chapter in its corporate narrative.
+Grupo Empresarial G completed the company’s acquisition, signifying a new chapter in its corporate narrative.

 The next decade saw DINA tread into new territories of innovation.
 Collaborating with the BMW Group Mexico, a subsidiary of BMW, DINA embarked on creating its unique truck designs and technology.
 This significant move heralded the brand’s shift from manufacturing licensed designs to crafting its proprietary models.